-Compared to testosterone replacement therapy, Clomid for men with hypogonadism can be considered the best alternative because Clomiphene stimulates the body’s production of testosterone and is available in tablets and is convenient for taking.
+Compared to testosterone replacement therapy, Clomid for men with hypogonadism can be considered the best alternative because Clomiphene stimulates the body’s testosterone production and is available in tablets, and is convenient for taking.

-Hormone replacement therapy is effective at first, but because Testicles do not need to produce endogenous testosterone with excess exogenous, this leads to partial or complete sterility with testicular atrophy.
+Hormone replacement therapy is effective initially, but because Testicles do not need to produce endogenous testosterone with excess exogenous, this leads to partial or complete sterility with testicular atrophy.

 Clomid does not directly affect the amount of estrogen.
-Its mechanism of action is to block estrogen access to the pituitary gland and increase follicle-stimulating and luteinizing hormones.
+Its action mechanism is to block estrogen access to the pituitary gland and increase follicle-stimulating and luteinizing hormones.
 This leads to increased secretion of testosterone by Leydig cells in the testes.

 Important!
-In small doses (25-50 mg per day), the drug blocks estrogen receptors, but in large doses, it stimulates them.
-Therefore, in large doses, clomiphene does not exhibit the antiestrogenic, but estrogenic effect.
+In small doses (25-50 mg per day), the drug blocks estrogen receptors, but it stimulates them in large doses.
+Therefore, in large doses, clomiphene does not exhibit the antiestrogenic but estrogenic effect.
 In this regard, clomiphene is not used in large doses, even in combination with anabolic steroids.

 In mature men, testosterone levels decrease every 5 years by 10-15%.
 Testosterone is the main male androgen and performs an important function in men’s health.
-Therefore, when we talk about reduced testosterone, we are not only talking about reduced potency, but also about the greater risks of cardiovascular disease, diabetes, and osteoporosis.
+Therefore, when we talk about reduced testosterone, we are talking about reduced potency and the greater risks of cardiovascular disease, diabetes, and osteoporosis.

-Due to its ability to bind to estrogen receptors in the hypothalamus, Clomiphene Citrate significantly increases the levels of follicle-stimulating hormone (FSH) and luteinizing hormone (LH), thereby leading to greater testosterone production in men with testicles.
-Due to these properties, Clomifen to some extent can be attributed to the group of anti-ageing drugs.
+Due to its ability to bind to estrogen receptors in the hypothalamus, Clomiphene Citrate significantly increases follicle-stimulating hormone (FSH) and luteinizing hormone (LH), thereby leading to greater testosterone production in men with testicles.
+Due to these properties, Clomifene, to some extent, can be attributed to the group of anti-aging drugs.